Which of the following is a characteristic of the correlation coe... | Study Prep in Pearson+

 1

-Understand that the correlation coefficient is a statistical measure that quantifies the strength and direction of a linear relationship between two variables.
+Recall the definition of the correlation coefficient, often denoted as \(r\), which measures the strength and direction of a linear relationship between two variables.

-Recall that the correlation coefficient is unitless, meaning it is not affected by changing the units of measurement of the variables.
-This is because it is based on standardized values.
+Recognize that the value of \(r\) is always between \(-1\) and \$1\( inclusive, where \)r = 1\( indicates a perfect positive linear relationship, \)r = -1\( indicates a perfect negative linear relationship, and \)r = 0$ indicates no linear relationship.

-Recognize that a correlation coefficient value of 0 indicates no linear relationship, but it does not necessarily mean there is no relationship at all; there could be a non-linear relationship.
+Note that the correlation coefficient is not affected by changing the units of measurement of the variables because it is a standardized measure (it is unitless).

-Know that the correlation coefficient ranges between -1 and 1, inclusive, so it cannot take any real number value outside this interval.
+Understand that \(r\) measures the strength of a linear relationship, not a nonlinear one, and it can be both positive or negative, so it is not restricted to only positive values.

 Watch next